Taylor Swift Threw Major Shade At Tom Hiddleston In New Music Video & It’s Intense

 The narratives that are out there altogether have been extrapolated from pictures that were taken without consent or permission, with no context.
 Nobody had the context for that story.
 And I'm still trying to work out a way of having a personal life and protecting it, but also without hiding.

 Just when Tom Hiddleston thought he could lay low, Taylor Swift releases the most fire music video of the year.
 Womp, womp.
-Well, Tom, it's better to have loved and lost then to have never loved at all.
+Well, Tom, it's better to have loved and lost than to have never loved at all.
 AMIRIGHT?
 Too soon?
 Just kidding, I hope he can enjoy this weird, wild ride.

 Subscribe to Elite Daily's official newsletter, The Edge, for more stories you don't want to miss.